 Contesting of a Will – Quite often personal assets may be hidden and not disclosed in a will.
 Potential beneficiaries or those entitled to a claim against the estate should search for the possibility of hidden assets.

-Intangible Personal Property – This category includes patents, royalty agreements, promissory notes, contracts, accounts receivable, wages or other income.
+Intangible Personal Property: This category consists of non-physical assets that hold significant value, including patents, royalty agreements, promissory notes, contracts, accounts receivable, and diverse income streams.

 Middletown, CT 06457